n-ronn/nronn/README.md

-# Ronn-NG
+# nRonn

-Ronn-NG is a new, currently-maintained fork of the defunct [original Ronn project](https://github.com/rtomayko/ronn).
+nRonn is a new, currently-maintained fork of the defunct [original Ronn project](https://github.com/rtomayko/ronn).

 Ronn builds manuals.
 It converts simple, human readable textfiles to roff for